FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 for the data display view to be notified of its contents and updates in real-time.

 This lives in file blah blah

+## Deploying the Meteor App

+For deployment, Meteor apps are translated to Node.JS applications using the `meteor bundle` command.
+This will output a tarball archive.
+To run this application, uncompress it and install its only dependency - `fibers`.

+Fibers can be installed with the command

+`npm install fibers@1.0.0`

+## Running the Meteor App with MongoLab

+Now your Meteor application is ready to run.
+There are a number of configuration options which can be set at start-time via UNIX environment variables